 - How to survive in absurdly small kitchens

 - The occasional disaster/failure/salvage effort, when I’m not too traumatized to talk about it

 What You won’t:

 - Delusions of grandeur

-Disclaimers and Such: As of now, sponsored posts and paid reviews aren’t a part of this space.
-The occasional Amazon links you’ll see are affiliate links, but I only link to products I myself have purchased, used, and liked.
+As of now, sponsored posts and paid reviews aren’t a part of this space.
+The Amazon links you’ll see here and there are usually affiliate links, and I may receive a small commission if you click one and buy something.
+I will never, ever link to products I myself have not purchased, used, and have no problem vouching for.